IvanoskiHarmonia/Copy-By-Click/README.md

 ### Git Bash

-If you have installed ```Git Bush```, by now I would guess that you already know at least a little bit about programming, and how to use it, so in that case:
+If you have installed ```Git Bash```, by now I would guess that you already know at least a little bit about programming, and how to use it, so in that case:

 ``` git clone https://github.com/IvanoskiHarmonia/copy-by-click ```